cadence-workflow/cadence-go-client/CONTRIBUTING.md

 This doc is intended for contributors to `cadence-client` (hopefully that's you!)

+> 📚 **New to contributing to Cadence?** Check out our [Contributing Guide](https://cadenceworkflow.io/community/how-to-contribute/getting-started) for an overview of the contribution process across all Cadence repositories.
+This document contains cadence-client specific setup and development instructions.

+Once you go through the rest of this doc and get familiar with local development setup, feel free to start contributing!

+Join our community on the CNCF Slack workspace at [cloud-native.slack.com](https://communityinviter.com/apps/cloud-native/cncf) in the **#cadence-users** channel to reach out and discuss issues with the team.

 **Note:** All contributors also need to fill out the [Uber Contributor License Agreement](http://t.uber.com/cla) before we can merge in any of your changes

 ## Development Environment